Grass Livery, DIY, Part or Full — Which Type of Livery Is Right for Your Horse?

 Suits:

-• People who are retired, work locally, or have highly flexible schedules
+- People who are retired, work locally, or have flexible schedules

 Doesn't suit:

-The honest reality: DIY livery is the right choice if — and only if — you can actually sustain the commitment.
+The honest reality: DIY livery is the right choice if, and only if, you can sustain the commitment.
 It's the arrangement most often entered into with optimism and exited from with exhaustion.
-Before choosing it, honestly assess what happens when you're sick, on holiday, working late, or snowed in.
+Before choosing it, assess what happens when you're sick, on holiday, working late, or snowed in.

 Part livery

 What it is: The yard covers certain tasks and you cover the rest.
-The split varies — typically the yard handles morning and evening feeds, checks, and sometimes mucking out, while you manage turnout, exercise, and additional care.
+The split varies: the yard handles morning and evening feeds, checks, and sometimes mucking out, while you manage turnout, exercise, and additional care.
 Exactly what's included should be specified in the agreement.

 Suits: